dokku/dokku-scheduler-kubernetes/README.md

 > Warning: Running this command exposes app environment variables to stdout.

-The kubernetes manifest for a deployment or service can be displayed using the `scheduler-kubernetes:show-manifest` command.
+The kubernetes manifest for a deployment or service can be displayed using the `:show-manifest` command.
 This manifest can be used to inspect what would be submitted to Kubernetes.

 ```shell
 # show the deployment manifest for the `web` process type